 Puyallup River Watershed Council

-The 2019 Puyallup Watershed Small Grants cycle is open from May 13 to July 1, 2019.
+The 2019 Puyallup Watershed Small Grants cycle closed on July 1, 2019.
 Visit the Small Grants Program page for more information and application forms.

 The PRWC's mission is to restore, protect and enhance the environmental, economic and cultural health of our watershed, from Mount Rainier to Commencement Bay.
 We are citizens and representatives of businesses, governments and other groups collaborating to achieve clean water, healthy habitats and thriving communities.